Campus Improvement Plan

 MCLs

-Strategy's Expected Result/Impact: Exposure to new learning and experience different opportunities Overall increase in student achievement
+Strategy's Expected Result/Impact: Exposure to new learning and the experience of different opportunities Overall increase in student achievement

 Staff Responsible for Monitoring: Administrators